"A Willful Rebellious Liar"

 How “The Golden Compass” could have become a popular novel is amazing.
 Why people are interested in this story that is so destructive of their own happiness is a profound mystery about the human condition.

 There are great movies in the theater right now, like “Bella,” “August Rush” and Disney’s delightful comedy “Enchanted,” and there are great movies for rent and sale.
 Our suggestion is avoid “The Golden Compass” if you don’t want to turn your children into spoiled brats who want to kill their parents like Lyra.

+The complex story of THE GOLDEN COMPASS focuses on a girl named Lyra who lives in a parallel world where every human soul is joined with an external animalistic companion called a daemon.
+Separated from her parents, Lyra is a ward of Jordan College.
+She discovers that henchmen from the Magisterium, an obtuse reference to the Catholic Church, are trying to poison her uncle and are kidnapping children to surgically separate them from their daemons.
+When her friend Roger is kidnapped, Lyra goes to rescue him.
+She bands together with Gyptians, a Texan and an armored talking bear.
+With her is the Golden Compass, a mystical device that tells Lyra what’s what and who’s who.
 THE GOLDEN COMPASS is talky, didactic and badly written, with confusing character motivations.
 Even so, people probably will forget how dull the first two-thirds are, because the battle sequences and special effects are engaging.
 What’s bad about the movie is not its overt atheism.
 That mostly comes in later books in the series.
 What’s really bad is that it celebrates an occult worldview and a selfish, stubborn and deceitful heroine who tries to kill her mother.